I entered the Metro Toronto Convention Centre’s front entrance not really knowing what to expect.

 Formed in 2008, the organization internally referred to as “AGC” has been supporting Artisanal and Small-Scale Gold Miners all over the world for nearly fifteen years.
-The focus of AGC has always been on environmental improvements (mercury reduction) and increased socioeconomic performance for the communities that mine gold to reduce their poverty.
+The focus of AGC has always been on environmental improvements (mercury reduction) and increased socioeconomic performance for the communities that mine gold, to reduce poverty.

-Since joining the organization in January, I’ve been constantly trying to catch up.
-There are several mountains worth of reports, technical knowledge, international agreements and declarations, and history that I needed to absorb and internalize so that I didn’t sound like a complete neophyte when I stood in a room with 30,000 other people whom all know significantly more than I did.
+There are several mountains worth of reports, technical briefings, international agreements and declarations, and history that I needed to absorb and internalize so that I didn’t sound like a complete neophyte when I stood in a room with 30,000 other people who all knew significantly more than I did.

-I wanted to avoid, as much as possible looking, like a novice tennis player going up against Serena Williams.
+I wanted to avoid, as much as possible, looking like a novice tennis player going up against Serena Williams.

-I have planned and organized conference appearances before for various non-profit organizations, but none with the stakes that this one had.
-Our whole team, from our executive director to our national project managers was going to be at the PDAC meeting with high-level government, mining, and international NGO officials.
+Our whole team, from our executive director to our national project managers from Mongolia and the Philippines, were going to be at the PDAC conference and meeting with high-level government, mining, and international NGO officials.
 We were making a huge push to take 15 years of work and start cheerleading with it.

 I had heard that in previous years our booth was relatively well attended, but that many visited with what could reasonably be called a passing interest.
 We rarely experienced significant engagement from large-scale mining operators or governments.